 There are many plants that grow quickly from seed, including many tropicals.
 Begin with a plant that will eventually meet the desirable attributes of a good bonsai -- small leaves, proportionate flowers and a woody trunk.
 The tropical Acacia farnesiana is one such plant.

 The planting of this 'forest' began as a scattering of seeds in a long aluminum foil tray.
 In the beginning, the seedlings were allowed to grow tall to help develop the trunks.

 Eventually the small trees were cut in half!
 Any trees that were too close together or grew crooked were removed.

-It could, however, be a fun way to encourage a young person's desire of growing bonsai from seed and at the same time fulfilling their need for instant gratification.
+This is not the traditional method of creating a grouping.
+It could, however, be a fun way to encourage a person's desire for growing bonsai from seed and at the same time fulfilling their need for instant gratification.

 To think a handful of “bonsai seeds” can become a forest is a pretty exciting concept!

 is my free monthly newsletter.
-Subscribe to get current tips, ideas and photos that may not appear on this site.
+Tips, ideas and photos that may not appear on this site.